 - You must always have valid documents to cross an internal (Schengen) border.
-If you're an EU/EEA/Swiss citizen, your national ID card (if it doesn't have a "not valid to cross the border" endorsement) or valid passport is sufficient; if you're not, you must have a valid passport.
-If you have a residence card (titre de séjour or carte de séjour), you must carry this as well.
+If you're an EU/EEA/Swiss citizen, your national ID card (if it doesn't have a "not valid to cross the border" endorsement) or valid passport is sufficient; if you're not, you must have a valid passport; if you have a residence card (titre de séjour or carte de séjour), you must carry this as well.
+(A residence card alone is not valid to cross an internal Schengen border!)
 There can be spot/random checks at the internal Schengen borders, especially when travelling by plane.

 - If you're not an EU/EEA/Swiss citizen not subject to a visa requirement: For the first 90 days of your stay, counting from the date of your entry stamp, you may travel freely within the Schengen Area (you'll be seen as a "tourist" in the other Schengen countries, even if you have a residence permit for Luxembourg).
 After those ninety days, however, you must have a valid residence permit in hand to travel to other Schengen countries.